At a glance

 - COVID-19 and women’s informal employment: A call to support the most vulnerable first in the economic recovery

-Check back for more in the series.
-Upcoming topics will include small and medium-size enterprises and women’s groups in India.
+Check back for the final brief in the series focused on women’s groups in India.

 Why focus on gender equality?